Site: Meier Clinics

 About Meier Clinics

 As brother and sister, Dr. Paul Meier and Mrs. Nancy Meier Brown began working together in 1976 in Texas with the goal of developing the best Christian counseling services available.
 When her family relocated to the Chicago area, Nancy was asked to establish Meier Clinic‘s first Illinois location in Wheaton.
-The clinic opened its doors in September 1986 with just a two of counselors.
+The clinic opened its doors in September 1986 with just two counselors.
 Within the year, the Wheaton office outgrew the space and had to expand to the next building; one year later, they had to move once again to the current building.
 The clinical staff grew to approximately 35 psychiatrists, psychologists, licensed master level counselors, nurses, doctoral interns and a dietician to provide a wide range of counseling needs.
-Meier Clinics opened a location in Chicago in response to the many requests for convenient, quality Christian counseling for those working and living in the city.
-The Chicago office is located right on North Michigan Avenue, in the heart of Chicago.
-Meier Clinics Wheaton is now the national headquarters of Meier Clinics and encompasses outpatient, intensive outpatient, partial hospitalization, and neuropsychological programs; the Chicago office offers an outpatient program with some opportunities to conduct psychological testing.
+Meier Clinics opened an outpatient clinic on the campus of Lawndale Christian Health Center (LCHC), in response to the need for affordable, quality outpatient therapy with Christian mental health providers within the Lawndale community, which includes predominately Hispanic and African-American individuals.
+Meier Clinics-LCHC sees referrals from the multidisciplinary care teams at the health center, and patients from the Lawndale community in order to provide collaborative, holistic care.
+Meier Clinics Wheaton is now the national headquarters of Meier Clinics and encompasses outpatient, intensive outpatient, partial hospitalization, and neuropsychological programs; the Lawndale office offers an outpatient program with some opportunities to conduct psychological testing.

 Meier Clinics strives to integrate biblically-based, Christian beliefs with psychological principles to treat the whole person – emotionally, physically, and spiritually.
 As a not-for-profit, 501(c)(3) organization, Meier Clinic’s goal is to provide excellent, professional, psychological care to as many people as possible.